linuxdeepin/deepin-manual/manual-assets/professional/deepin-app-store/en_US/index.md

 ### Update Applications

-Select **Updates** on the interface to view view applications to be updated here and you can choose whether to update it or not.
+Select **Updates** on the interface to view applications to be updated here and you can choose whether to update it or not.